Overthinking Soldier of Fortune: A Naive Game from a More Innocent Time

 As anyone who hasn’t lived in self-imposed exile away from pretty much any news outlet can tell, violence only begets more violence.
 Neither Afghanistan nor Iraq became more stable after being subjected to democratization through bombing, and the wars fought under the Stars and Stripes have turned the region and largely the world into a much more dangerous place – and fueled the rise of white supremacy and fascism.

-The nations of the West may live in craven fear of terror attacks, particularly the United States, but the actual brunt of terrorism has fallen on people living outside Europe and North America (see Global Terrorism Database for details, especially the map detailing the last 45 years of terror attacks).
-The Middle East, equatorial Africa, Central America.
-Commonly nations that were the victims of colonial powers and continue to be on the receiving end of the war machine that also turns on itself: In the United States, in turn, almost every terror attack since 2001 has been carried out by white supremacist.
+Most people will point to the rise in terror attacks as evidence of the danger.
+However, while the nations of the West may live in craven fear of terror attacks, particularly the United States, the brunt of terrorism has fallen on people living outside Europe and North America.
+The Middle East, equatorial Africa, Central America are places where terror attacks are commonplace… The nations affected are also frequently those that were the victims of colonial powers and/or continue to be on the receiving end of the Usonian war machine.
+The justification is usually “terrorism”… But, almost every terror attack in the US since 2001 has been carried out by white supremacists, “very fine people” according to the current POTUS.

-This is the one point where SoF doesn’t feel as naive.
-The ultimate foe of the story is Sergei Dekker, leader of a terror organization known as The Order.
-The Order is a white supremacist group.
-If the use of Nazi imagery wasn’t enough – their flag is literally the Reichskriegsflagge with the swastika swapped out for the Order’s insignia – they are directly tied to American white supremacists through the Ministry of Sin, led by Sergei’s brother, Wilhelm.
+There are points where SoF doesn’t feel as naive – or even worse, prescient.
+The ultimate foe of the story is Sergei Dekker, the leader of a white supremacist terrorist organization known as The Order.
+The use of Nazi imagery is pretty telling – their flag is literally the Reichskriegsflagge with the swastika swapped out for the Order’s white fist – as are their ties to the Ministry of Sin, an American hate group led by Sergei’s brother, Wilhelm.

 The irony is that re-evaluations of the role of sanctions indicate their impact was far weaker and predominantly psychological; apartheid was intrinsically unsustainable.
 See here and here for papers on the subject.